Mincheol2/t3VAE/README.md

 #### RVAE

-- Use 'beta' argument.
+- Use a 'beta' argument.
 This is the hyperparameter for beta ELBO.
 For details, see [the original paper](https://www.sciencedirect.com/science/article/abs/pii/S0950705121010534)

 - Usually use beta = 0.005